oakes/SolidOak/README.md

 ## Build Instructions

-Notes:
-* Requires the nightly release of Rust due to the use of unstable features.
-* If neovim fails to build, try [cloning it directly](https://github.com/oakes/neovim) and running `make libnvim` to get more specific errors.
+Note: If neovim fails to build, try [cloning it directly](https://github.com/oakes/neovim) and running `make libnvim` to get more specific errors.

 ### Linux (apt-get)